Hey Christmas, We Want Our Tree Back!

 The Summer Solstice this year is on June 21st, and will mark the first day of summer.
 The Solstice or Litha is the longest day of the year, and has the shortest night, so make … Read More

 At sundown on April 30th until the end of sundown on May 1st we celebrate Beltane, our second biggest fire festival.
-This festival marks the beginning of … Read More
+This festival marks the beginning of summer as well as a time for us … Read More

 What are Yule Logs, and how do I make one?
 Yule logs are traditionally burned on the Winter Solstice to celebrate the darkness turning into light.
 It is a time honored Pagan tradition.
 In more modern times … Read More